Brazil Cubensis Spore Syringe

 - Availability: 30

-This strain of cubensis thrives in these lands, thus gringo's could easily pick trash bags full.
+This strain of cubensis thrives in these lands, thus gringo's could easily pick bags full.
 As you can see from the pictures this strain spreads a lot of mushrooms in a small space.
-We carry spores for 2 different strains of magic mushrooms from Brazil, the Corumba Brazil and this "Brazil" strain.
-As good as this strain is our growers in Jamaica actually likes the Corumba Brazil spores slightly better.
+We carry spores for 2 different strains of cubensis from Brazil, the Corumba Brazil and this "Brazil" strain.
+As good as this strain is our spore supplier in Austria actually likes the Corumba Brazil spores slightly better.
 They both look beautiful under a microscope so you be the judge.

 Click on the SPECIFICATION tab to learn more about the microscopic spore features.

 |Cubensis Spore Taxonomy||Microscopic Features: Spores dark purplish brown to violet brown in deposit, subellipsoid, 11.5-17 by 8-11 u.
 Basidia 2- or 3-spores, but usually 4-spored.
 Pleurocystidia nearly pear shaped, sometimes mucronate, 18-30 by 6-13 u.
 Cheilocystidia fusoid-ventricose with an obtuse or subcapitate apex, sometimes sublageni form, 17-32 by 6-10 , with the narrow necks 3-5 u broad.
 One rare cubensis strains named Columbia “rust spore” actually drops almost reddish rust colored spores but this strain is very unique!
 We do carry spores of that strain from time to time.|